Azure/azure-sdk/docs/python/introduction.md

 ### Types (or not)

-{% include requirement/MUST %} prefer structural subtyping and protocols over explicit type checks.
+{% include requirement/MUST id="python-codestyle-structural-subtyping" %} prefer structural subtyping and protocols over explicit type checks.

-{% include requirement/MUST %} derive from the abstract collections base classes `collections.abc` (or `collections` for Python 2.7) to provide custom mapping types.
+{% include requirement/MUST id="python-codestyle-abstract-collections" %} derive from the abstract collections base classes `collections.abc` (or `collections` for Python 2.7) to provide custom mapping types.

-{% include requirement/MUST %} provide type hints [PEP484](https://www.python.org/dev/peps/pep-0484/) for publicly documented classes and functions.
+{% include requirement/MUST id="python-codestyle-pep484" %} provide type hints [PEP484](https://www.python.org/dev/peps/pep-0484/) for publicly documented classes and functions.

 - See the [suggested syntax for Python 2.7 and 2.7-3.x straddling code](https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code) for guidance for Python 2.7 compatible code.

 ### Threading

-{% include requirement/MUST %} maintain thread affinity for user-provided callbacks unless explicitly documented to not do so.
+{% include requirement/MUST id="python-codestyle-thread-affinity" %} maintain thread affinity for user-provided callbacks unless explicitly documented to not do so.

-{% include requirement/MUST %} explicitly include the fact that a method (function/class) is thread safe in its documentation.
+{% include requirement/MUST id="python-codestyle-document-thread-safety" %} explicitly include the fact that a method (function/class) is thread safe in its documentation.

 Examples: [`asyncio.loop.call_soon_threadsafe`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.call_soon_threadsafe), [`queue`](https://docs.python.org/3/library/queue.html)

-{% include requirement/SHOULD %} allow callers to pass in an [`Executor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor) instance rather than defining your own thread or process management for parallelism.
+{% include requirement/SHOULD id="python-codestyle-use-executor" %} allow callers to pass in an [`Executor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor) instance rather than defining your own thread or process management for parallelism.

 You may do your own thread management if the thread isn't exposed to the caller in any way.
 For example, the `LROPoller` implementation uses a background poller thread.